 San Diego Humane Society is proud to provide all the necessary training, supplies and support you will need to care for your foster animals.
 This includes things like bowls, bedding, toys and crates as well as bigger expenses like food, litter, medication and veterinary services.
 If you would like to prepare your own foster kit, or donate to the Foster Care supply, please visit our Amazon Wish List for a list of frequently needed supplies.

 How to Become a Foster Volunteer

 - Get Started!
-The Volunteer Engagement team will review all applications and be in touch with next steps to get started!
-Once you have joined the team, we will provide any additional training needed determined by the foster assignments you select.
-This may include online or hands on training.
+After you complete your e-leaning, our Volunteer Engagement team will officially add you to the volunteer team!
+Once you have joined the team, we will provide any additional training needed at time of animal pick up, determined by the foster assignments you select.